tcroshaw/tcroshaw.github.io/capstone/index.md

 ### Next steps:

-For the next stage of the Captsone I will refine the NLP processes already used in my EDA and continue to look at sub-groups of key words, investigate bi/tri grams and other relationships.
+For the next stage of the Capstone I will refine the NLP processes already used in my EDA and continue to look at sub-groups of key words, investigate bi/tri grams and other relationships.
 I will then continue forward and investigate appropriate algorithms.

 _Next Up...
 Part 3: Progress Report + Preliminary Findings: Week 9_